 The student is responsible for scheduling their examination and should reach out to their Supervisory Committee to coordinate schedules.
 The student must work with the GAO for coordinating exam logistics (e.g. room reservations), whereby the exam must be scheduled at least 1 month in advance.
 Further, Doctoral Qualifying Exams are public events, so the date and time of the examination may be published.
-Finally, the student should come to the GAO to pick up required forms (Examination Rubric and Qualifying Exam Signature Forms) for this exam at least 1 week in advance.
+Finally, the student should request from the GAO the required forms (Examination Rubric and Qualifying Exam Signature Forms) for this exam at least 1 week in advance.
 The examination may be delayed for those who do not adhere to these rules.

-3.6.3.3.
-Graduate Examination Committee
+3.8.3 Graduate Qualifying Examination Committee

 The Graduate Qualifying Examination is administered by the student's Ph.D.
 Supervisory Committee (see Appointment of Supervisory Committee section for details).
-The entire Supervisory Committee is required to participate in the qualifying examination in compliance with Graduate Council policies, i.e. the Chair or co-Chair must be in the same physical location as the student and other members are permitted to participate from remote sites via technological means.
+The entire Supervisory Committee is required to participate in the qualifying examination in compliance with Graduate School policies.
+Further, the Chair or co-Chair must be in the same physical location as the student.
+In person exams are preferred but in extenuating circumstances one or more committee members may participate via teleconference (Zoom, TEAMS, Skype, etc.).

-3.6.3.4.
-Format of Graduate Qualifying Examination
+3.8.4 Format of Graduate Qualifying Examination